 I ended up with the Climb X Pilot harness, and Scarpa Velocity shoes.
 Even though you’re supposed to get shoes that are really tight, I opted to get a size bigger than my regular shoe size to make sure I felt comfortable.
 Again, I’m not going to become an advanced climber any time soon, so comfort is more important to me than my toes being squished.

 One week after completing the course we decided to make Tuesdays our regular rock climbing evening.
 I really enjoyed our first solo outing, I solved the biggest 4+ problem I’ve ever done, and was super excited about how much more confident I had become.

 For our second week we teamed up with a friend who had organised a DigiClimbMCR meetup, so it was nice to spend some time with some other climbers.
 Overall it was a bit of a down week for me in terms of achievement.
 I had a few really tough walls where I got stuck very quickly, and it was so exhausting getting over certain bits of the climb, that I was too tired to go any higher.

 Our third week went much better.
 I was back to making progress, and solved my first ever grade 5 problem.
 Arran was still flying, and is already solving grade 6a problems.
 He also wants to try lead climbing, which terrifies me!

 Last week was our fourth session, and we’re still both really enjoying it.
 Arran is progressing super fast, solving a 6b problem for the first time, and I solved TWO grade 5 problems, including one I had previously tried and failed at, and two other 4+ problems I hadn’t been able to do in the previous sessions.

-We’re loving rock climbing, and we’re definitely keeping at it!Thank you for reading!
-GirlGeekUpNorth x
+We’re loving rock climbing, and we’re definitely keeping at it!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter